Views of Cragside walk

 A hilly walk into the middle of the estate, encountering classic views across Cragside and the surrounding countryside.
 Follow the black waymark discs.

-From the green hut in the Main Car Park, follow the road through the car park towards Cragside House.
+From the Main Car Park, follow the road through the car park towards Cragside House.

 The superb view towards the house shows many of the magnificent trees that have been planted on the estate.
 The trees in front of you are part of a collection of specimens of various species, particularly conifers, from different parts of the world.
 A watercolour painting by Margaret Godman Watson (wife of Lord Armstrong’s nephew, Johnnie) from 1864 shows the early planting around the house.
 The painting is now on display in the house.

 Before the bottom of the slope, turn left up a wide gravel track and walk uphill to the first path on the left.
 Turn left on the path.
 Follow the path uphill to the first junction.

 A short distance up the path on the right stands a Scots pine, another of the specimen trees planted in the 19th century.
 In 2014, this tree was measured to be a height of 44yd (40m) and is now thought to be the tallest Scots pine in the United Kingdom.

 Turn sharp right and follow the path along the hillside, until eventually reaching another junction, with a view to the right down to Cragside House.
 Turn left and go up the steps.
 Cross a wide track (Middle Drive) and continue uphill along the path until you reach a further wide track (Canada Drive).

 Turn right and, after passing a spot with a magnificent view over Rothbury and the surrounding hills, reach a junction at Trim Trail 1, at which you bear right along the track.